binwiederhier/ntfy/docs/deprecations.md

 before the behavior is changed depends on the severity of the change, and how prominent the feature is.

 ## Active deprecations
+_No active deprecations_

+## Previous deprecations

 ### ntfy CLI: `ntfy publish --env-topic` will be removed
-> Active since 2022-06-20, behavior will change end of **July 2022**
+> Active since 2022-06-20, behavior changed with v1.30.0

 The `ntfy publish --env-topic` option will be removed.
 It'll still be possible to specify a topic via the `NTFY_TOPIC` environment variable, but it won't be necessary anymore to specify the `--env-topic` flag.

 === "Before"